-Kirby Carpenter Murder Case
+Kirby Carpenter Case File

 Kirby Carpenter

 Kirby Carpenter, a successful entrepreneur and precious metals dealer, was found dead on December 2, 2022.
-Authorities believe he was murdered with a shotgun or a firearm that fires shotgun-style shells on November 30, shortly after returning home from a grocery trip.
+Authorities believe he was murdered with a shotgun or a firearm that fires shotgun-style shells on November 30, shortly after returning home from a grocery trip

 Kirby Carpenter